In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

 Performing at a competitive event can be stressful for all involved.
-The pressures felt by participants and stakeholders might, at times, lead to behaviors being displayed that are unacceptable in any sporting environment.
-Behavior considered unacceptable in connection with training and riding horses is dealt with elsewhere in this code of conduct (see Training and Management).
-However, in order to protect the psychological (and physical) well-being of riders, grooms and trainers, the following behaviors are deemed unacceptable e.g. 14
+The pressures felt by participants and stakeholders might, at times, lead to behaviours being displayed that are unacceptable in any sporting environment.
+Behaviour considered unacceptable in connection with training and riding horses is dealt with elsewhere in this Code of Conduct (see Training and Management).
+However, in order to protect the psychological (and physical) well-being of riders, grooms and trainers, the following behaviours are deemed unacceptable e.g. 14

-- Swearing or using abusive language towards others (i.e. grooms, trainers, parents, other riders, organizers, officials, etc.).
+- Swearing or using abusive language towards others (i.e. grooms, trainers, parents, other riders, organisers, officials, etc.).

 - Any manifestation of physical or psychological violence towards others, including horses.

-- Behaviors otherwise considered threatening, abusive or offensive.
+- Behaviours otherwise considered threatening, abusive or offensive.

 The material presented in this Code of Conduct is distributed by the International Society for Equitation Science as an information source only.
 The International Society for Equitation Science does not, and cannot, provide any warranty, guarantee or promise express or implied concerning the content, completeness, accuracy, currency or otherwise of any of the information contained in this publication.
 The International Society for Equitation Science disclaims all responsibility and all liability (including, without limitation, liability in negligence) for all expenses, losses, damages and costs a person might incur as a result of the information being inaccurate or incomplete in any way, and for any reason.